Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 3. Choose an already existing branch and use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.

 ```
+--> git diff branch_name compares and gives us differences between the branch that we are currently on and the branch_name we entered.
+--> In our case, we are in our main branch.
+So we compared main branch with feature_foo branch.
+--> Upon running the command "git diff feature-foo", we can see :
+diff is comparing A.Java files from both the branches.
+--- indicates one of the branches java files and +++ indicates java file from another comparing branch.
+--- is also color coded in red and +++ is color coded in green which shows what are the changes in both the java files.
+This color coding helps in easily identifying differences between the context in files.
+(Please find screenshot for the color coded output on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice -- A1Q3.png)

 ```

 4. Write a command sequence to merge the branch that is not the master branch into `master`.

 ```
+Commands to merge a non-master branch into master branch:
+git checkout master #enter master branch
+git merge branch_name #merge branch branch_name into master branch

+Since the repository we are working is on local machine, we don't need to worry about remote repositories.
+If it is a remote repository, we have fetch recent changes from remote repository and also push changes to remote repository.

 ```